 Boston Fern is a dramatic and elegant hanging basket plant for shady and humid locations.
 While they don’t feature colorful blooms, true Boston ferns make quite a statement all on their own with their large, sprawling fronds.
 They can grow up to 3 feet across and 3 feet tall!
 Make sure to keep their soil evenly moist.

 There are a few things you’ll want to do to make sure your hanging baskets have a successful season.
 Get your hanging baskets started as soon as possible, so they can start to fill out early.
 If you want a really lush and full-looking arrangement, pack multiple plants into each of your baskets.
 For a 14” hanging basket, a minimum of 3-5 plants in 2-4 inch pots is recommended.
 It might seem a bit crowded, but it will ensure your basket fills up and doesn’t have any gaps.
+One more important thing to remember with hanging baskets is that they require frequent watering.
+With that many plants crammed into a relatively small bit of soil, the water gets used up fast.
+It’s a good idea to check the soil in your hanging baskets with your finger every day.
+If they’re only slightly damp, it’s a good idea to water.
+On particularly hot or windy days, you may need to water twice a day.

 Don’t limit your gardening to just the ground this year; bring it up to eye level with some hanging baskets!
 If you need supplies for hanging baskets, from soil to pots to plants, stop by the garden center.
-We are open, but we are adhering to social distancing standards.